1— the Coyote

 2— Popper and the Coyote

-Popper’s theory of science begins with a hypothesis, or rather, “tentative theory” that must first be a conjecture and capable of falsification and secondly, after being tested it is either corroborate or refute.
+Popper’s theory of science begins with a hypothesis, or rather, “tentative theory” that must first be a conjecture and capable of falsification and secondly, after being tested it must either be corroborated or refuted.
 Popper believed that criticism is born of rationalism, or as he states, “rationalism is an attitude of readiness to listen to critical arguments…” (Popper, OSAIE, Vol 2, p.
 249).
 In other words, Popper in light of recognizing that theory corroboration is possible, the objective of a rational (and critical) scientists is to refute.
 The Coyote never corroborates a theory and, in fact, all of his hypotheses are falsified in some way.
 Is this to say that according to Popper we can say that the Coyote was acting in accordance with how science functions?

 Through analysis of the many Coyote experiments we can see that the experiments failed in one of two ways (or a combination): either the experiment itself failed or, the roadrunner foiled the plan.
 If the telos of Popper’s theory is to assume that through a process of conjecture and refutation the scientist would perpetually and positively progress in some way, as you continue to retool (to use the Kuhn word), then we would have to think that the Coyote would learn from his failings and progress in some sense.
 The Coyote does not progress.